 Setting: Post Chosen but AU straight away.
 So no comics and no Angel Season 5.

 Buffy ran.
-She didn’t understand the impulse but as she passed under the trees and felt their oppressive enclosure, she felt sorely in need of the comfort of daylight.
-She picked up her pace and drove harder, skirting the narrow dirt path and overtaking the other runners who were surprised at her inexplicable need for speed.
+She didn’t understand the impulse but as she passed under the trees and felt their oppressive enclosure, she felt sorely in need of the comfort of daylight, and picked up her pace and to drive harder, skirting the narrow dirt path and overtaking the other runners who were surprised at her inexplicable need for speed.
 The compulsion to go forward kept her from casting back any apologies and she drove on harder still.
-It was an unfamiliar sensation for her, a feeling of being helplessly trapped and useless, and this from a woman who had clawed her way out of a coffin she reminded herself.
-It was as if these weren’t her fears at all.
-She was not a woman to be afraid of the dark and she was confident that there was literally nothing that could leap out at her that she couldn’t handle, but she couldn’t shake off the feeling of foreboding that had burst upon her lungs.
+It was an unfamiliar sensation for her, a feeling of being helplessly trapped and useless, and this from a woman who had clawed her way out of a coffin she reminded herself, but it was as if these weren’t her fears at all.
+Buffy was not a woman to be afraid of the dark, and she was confident that there was literally nothing that could leap out at her that she couldn’t handle, but she couldn’t shake off the feeling of foreboding that had burst upon her lungs.
 She couldn’t quell the nagging thought that maybe she was being watched or followed.

 She burst free from the wood line and finally slowed as the grey yawning daylight of the morning sky greeted her.
 The other joggers in the park looked warily at her but she opted for denial and continued back at her normal pace in the familiar well-appointed trackways till she reached the softball fields.
 She dropped her mouth to the water fountain to take a good look around.
 It was just the usual Sunday crowd of slim runners in earphones and chunky ballplayers in sweats ribbing each other about their ages and mortgages.
 Nothing out of the ordinary at all.